-For our money, it doesn’t get any better than ZenBusiness.
+At ZenBusiness, we have a highly affordable offer that appeals to a wide variety of entrepreneurs.
 For just $99 for the first year ($199 after that), ZenBusiness will serve as your registered agent in Alabama, providing reliable service at a fair price.
-ZenBusiness has thousands of positive reviews, it’s a socially conscious company, and it offers solid customer support.
+ZenBusiness has thousands of positive reviews, we’re a socially conscious company, and we offer solid customer support.
 What’s not to like?

 However, it’s not all about ZenBusiness.
-We also appreciate what several other companies have to offer for Alabama registered agent service, especially Northwest Registered Agent and Incfile.
+Some of our competitors also have intriguing offers for Alabama registered agent service, including Northwest Registered Agent and Incfile.
 Is one of them a better fit for your business?
 Or is hiring ZenBusiness the right call?
 Read on to find out!

 What Does Alabama Law Say About Registered Agents?

 Each state has its own rules and regulations surrounding registered agents.
 For the most part, these laws are fairly similar, but it’s always worth taking a look to see what Alabama requires.

 In Alabama, we’ll need to take a look at The Alabama Business and Nonprofit Entities Code, which says:

 - Every entity that files with the Secretary of State (both domestic and foreign) must appoint a registered agent